FC Karpaty Lviv: Colours

 Traditionally the club colours have been white and green.
-Throughout the club's history its kit has always been designed in green and white colours; other colours are almost never used and are usually highly criticized by fans.
+Throughout the club's history, its kit has always been designed in green and white colours; other colours are seldom used and are usually highly criticized by fans.

 Green is considered to be the dominant of the two in club nicknames like "Green Lions" and "Green-Whites".
 For some time black was also used and was even displayed on one of the club's former logos.